 Digital X-Ray & Imaging

 The DEXIS™ Digital X-ray System provides image quality, patient comfort, and low radiation.
-Dr. Fiss uses the DEXIS™ system, which allows patients to view digital X-rays of their teeth on large monitors instead of the tiny film radiographs.
-This allows Dr. Fiss to engage with his patients and present treatment options during the diagnoses.
+At our practice, we use the DEXIS™ system, which allows patients to view digital X-rays of their teeth on large monitors instead of the tiny film radiographs.
+This allows our dentists to engage with his patients and present treatment options during the diagnoses.

 Advanced Light Detection

-The DEXIS™ CariVu™ caries detection device is a new, advanced technology that uses light illumination.
-Dr. Fiss uses this innovative light technology to identify and monitor dental caries when radiation is a concern.
+The DEXIS™ CariVu™ caries detection device is a new, advanced technology that uses light illumination. our dentists use this innovative light technology to identify and monitor dental caries when radiation is a concern.
 Read more.

 The doctor will review any oral symptoms which exist, such as: teeth which are sensitive to pressure or temperature, and muscle pains of the head and neck.